vadimdemedes/ink/readme.md

 ![](https://jestjs.io/img/content/feature-fast.png)

-Jest continuosuly writes the list of completed tests to the output, while updating test results at the bottom of the output in real-time.
+Jest continuously writes the list of completed tests to the output, while updating test results at the bottom of the output in real-time.
 Here's how this user interface could be implemented with Ink:

 ```jsx
 <>